One of my mother’s favorite words was lackadaisical. Example: Don’t vote for her to head the committee. She’s too lackadaisical to get anything done.

 Are Christian churches today lackadaisical on discipline?

-6 Responses to “Using the Adjective “Lackadaisical””
+9 thoughts on “Using the Adjective “Lackadaisical””

 I hear this a lot as “lacksadaisical.”
 I assume that each person I hear saying that lacksaclue.

 What irritates me is that some people pronounce the word

 lask-SA-daisical.
 Where they get the “sa” from beats me!!!